dogweather/naturally/README.md

 Naturally.sort(["1.1", "1.10", "1.2"])  # => ["1.1", "1.2", "1.10"]
 ```

-Usually, however, the library is usually used to sort an array of objects:
+Usually the library is used to sort an array of objects:

 ```Ruby